 In line with the school marking policy all work will be marked.
 We will achieve this using a variety of strategies including self-marking, peer marking, discussion in groups, and marking for a purpose.
-Misconceptions are identified and addressed with modelled examples.
-Children are provided with challenges to deepen their understanding of skills and knowledge and move the learning forward.

 Role of subject leader

 The Mathematics leader is responsible for coordinating Mathematics throughout the school